IgniteUI/igniteui-docfx/en/components/bulletgraph.md

 </div>

 ### Backing
 The backing element represents background and border of the bullet graph control.
-It is always the first element rendered and all the rest of elements such as labels, and tick marks are overlay on top of it.
+It is always the first element rendered and all the rest of elements such as labels, and tick marks are overlaid on top of it.

 ```html
 <igx-bullet-graph
     height="80px" width="400px"
     minimumValue=0 value=70 interval=10
     maximumValue=100 targetValue=90
     backingBrush="#bddcfc"
     backingOutline="DodgerBlue"
     backingStrokeThickness=4